Immigration Bond Hearings

 Immigration Bond Attorney in Miami, FL

-If your friend or family member does not have a bond or you are interested in attempting to get the bond reduced, contact Hubbs Law today.
+If your friend or family member does not have a bond or you are interested in attempting to get the bond reduced, contact the Miami immigration and deportation attorneys at Hubbs Law today.
 You can immediately speak to our experienced immigration attorney, E.J.
 Hubbs, about the possibility of filing a motion for bond or a reduction in bond.

 E.J.
 Hubbs will first attempt to contact the deportation officer handling the case.
 Sometimes it is possible for the deportation office to grant a bond or reduce the bond without the need to go to court.
 Other times, the case will need be set for a bond hearing.